-Require a SIDA for All-Cargo Operations
+Require a SIDA for All-Cargo Operations.
 As a result of the Final Rule on Air Cargo Security Requirements, Secure Identification Display Area (SIDA) protocols have been implemented in some areas of all-cargo operations that are conducted at airports supporting passenger airline service.
 However, current regulations fail to require this important safeguard at airports that serve only all-cargo operations.
 This lack of SIDA standards dramatically reduces the security provided to air-cargo operations conducted at these facilities.

 SIDA requirements detail perimeter security protocols, clearly define entry and exit procedures, dictate specific identification display and ramp security procedures, and are predicated on a mandatory 10-year, fingerprint-based criminal history record check for all employees who maintain unescorted-access privileges within the SIDA.
 Consistent application of these standards throughout the all-cargo domain would significantly enhance the protection of shipments, flight crews, and parked all-cargo airliners, and would greatly improve the background screening standards needed to properly identify and vet ramp and warehouse personnel.
 ALPA proposes that any airport that serves regularly scheduled, all-cargo operations that involve transport-category airliners be required to maintain a full security plan and designated SIDA for such operations.
 Further, ALPA recommends that the TSA ensure, through strict compliance enforcement, that airports and airlines adequately address the potential security vulnerabilities posed by non-SIDA operations areas, including maintaining proper staffing, selection, and training of persons who will be charged with the responsibility of performing the requisite security functions.

-• Install Hardened Flightdeck Doors and Secondary Barriers on All-Cargo Airliners

-A significant number of all-cargo airliners lack bulkheads and flightdeck doors, leaving them without partitions that separate the flight deck from the airplane's interior.
-This lapse in security is highlighted by the fact that all-cargo airliners frequently carry additional, noncrew personnel, such as couriers and animal handlers.
-To deter persons who possess malicious intent and impede their ability to attack flightcrew members, gain access to aircraft controls, or otherwise execute a hostile takeover of an airliner, physical barriers must be designed and installed to separate the all-cargo airliner's flight deck from accessible passenger and cargo areas.

-All-cargo flight decks must be clearly delineated and protected in the same fashion as the flight decks of passenger airliners, including the provision of reinforced flightdeck doors, secondary flightdeck barriers, and training for crewmembers in appropriate flightdeck access procedures.
+Install Hardened Flight Deck Doors and Secondary Barriers on All-Cargo Airliners.
+A significant number of allcargo airliners lack bulkheads and flight deck doors, leaving them without partitions that separate the flight deck from the airplane's interior.
+This lapse in security is highlighted by the fact that all-cargo airliners frequently carry additional, non-crew personnel, such as couriers and animal handlers.
+To deter persons who possess malicious intent and impede their ability to attack flight crew members, gain access to aircraft controls, or otherwise execute a hostile takeover of an airliner, physical barriers must be designed and installed to separate the all-cargo airliner's flight deck from accessible passenger and cargo areas.
+All-cargo flight decks must be clearly delineated and protected in the same fashion as the flight decks of passenger airliners, including the provision of reinforced flight deck doors, secondary flight deck barriers, and training for crewmembers in appropriate flight deck access procedures.

-Vet Persons Who Have Unescorted Access to Cargo and All-Cargo Airliners shipments destined to be transported on passenger or all-cargo airliners (i.e., persons who receive, inspect, transport, and load air cargo, and those who are granted the privilege of unescorted access to all-cargo airliners) must be vetted using a thorough threat matrix that measures significantly more than a potential link to terrorism.
+Vet Persons Who Have Unescorted Access to Cargo and All-Cargo Airliners.
+ALPA has consistently advocated a policy of "One Level of Safety and Security" for passenger and all-cargo airline operations.
+To best protect the integrity of the air-cargo supply chain, persons with unescorted access to shipments destined to be transported on passenger or all-cargo airliners (i.e., persons who receive, inspect, transport, and load air cargo, and those who are granted the privilege of unescorted access to all-cargo airliners) must be vetted using a thorough threat matrix that measures significantly more than a potential link to terrorism.
+All persons who are granted unescorted access to cargo destined for shipment by air must be vetted by means of a fingerprint-based criminal history records check (CHRC) and threat matrix as are applied to applicants for unescorted SIDA access.